ouspg/CloudAndNetworkSecurity/3. Network Protocols/README.md

 For the purpose of this task, it should be doable, and can give us a glance at what protocols could be!

-Your main guide source should be the standard and [https://tls13.xargs.org](https://tls13.xargs.org).
+To get a good overview of the standard and the handshake process at the byte level, check [https://tls13.xargs.org](https://tls13.xargs.org).
 The provided Rust project will help the implementation of other programming languages too, if you decide so.

 During the handshake, both the client and server agree on the cipher suite as follows.